SalomePlatform/adao/doc/en/ref_algorithm_ExtendedBlue.rst

     Example : ``so2 = ADD.get("SigmaObs")[-1]``

-  SimulationQuantiles
-    *List of vectors*.
-Each element is a vector corresponding to the observed state which realize the required quantile, in the same order than the quantiles required by the user.

-    Example : ``sQuantiles = ADD.get("SimulationQuantiles")[:]``

   SimulatedObservationAtBackground
     *List of vectors*.
 Each element is a vector of observation simulated from the background :math:`\mathbf{x}^b`.